 Reddit Marketing Tools and Automation: Streamlining Your Campaigns

-Reddit operates differently from polished social networks because pseudonymous users and volunteer moderators aggressively defend their communities.
-That culture rewards helpful answers and proof, and it punishes spammy automation very fast.
+On most social platforms, you can get away with templated posts and heavy scheduling.
+Reddit is fundamentally different.
+Communities are governed by pseudonymous users and volunteer moderators who aggressively defend their norms.
+That culture rewards helpful answers and genuine participation, and it punishes spammy automation quickly and publicly.

 What You Should Never Automate on Reddit